mwyvr/vfio-void-linux/README.md

 you define with a few drag and drop operations.
 A `barrierc` client runs on my laptop and the Windows VM while my Arch desktop runs the `barriers` daemon.

-A snippet from the libvirt hook script:
+A snippet from the libvirt hook "started begin" [script](https://github.com/solutionroute/libvirt-win/blob/main/etc/libvirt/hooks/qemu.d/win11/started/begin/free_guest_monitor.sh):

+   if test -n "`pidof barriers`"; then killall -9 barriers; fi

+   # As user, start barrier keyboard and mouse sharing daemon; client installed on VM
+   runuser $RUNAS -c "DISPLAY=$HOST_DISPLAY /usr/bin/barriers --no-tray --address $HOST_IP:24800 \
+      --name $HOST_NAME --disable-crypto --disable-client-cert-checking \
+      -c /home/$RUNAS/.config/barrier/barrier.conf"

+## Audio

+Via `pulseaudio` - see the bottom of the VM definition in `win11.xml` for the relevant mods, and you'll likely need to check the VM is starting up as you/user 1000 or what have you, rather than root.

 ## Drop in use of my hooks

-I've tried to generalize my setup with a few variables in `kvm.conf`; If you have not already implemented your own libvirt hooks, the drop in method may work for you:
+I've generalized my setup with a few variables in `kvm.conf`; you may find dropping these in may work for you with just a little tweaking.

     # clone this repo, somewhere
     cd ~